conda-forge/onnx-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `libonnx, onnx` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `libonnx` can be installed with `conda`:

 ```
-conda install libonnx onnx
+conda install libonnx
 ```

 or with `mamba`:

 ```
-mamba install libonnx onnx
+mamba install libonnx
 ```

 It is possible to list all of the versions of `libonnx` available on your platform with `conda`: